Brianbla/ALMTools/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

-HOL - Parts Unlimited WebSite Continuous Integration with Visual Studio Online Build
+HOL - Parts Unlimited WebSite Continuous Integration with Visual Studio Online
 ====================================================================================
 In this lab we have an application called PartsUnlimited.
 We want to set up Visual Studio Online to be able continuously integrate code into the master